Lake-AP-Computer-Science/AP-Computer-Science/README.md

 DM me on discord `puɐlʍoƆ#4563`

 ## Alternate IDE?

 You can get IntelliJ Idea Community Edition @ https://www.jetbrains.com/idea/download/.
 Once you're there, click on the Download button below the big, large, text that says "Community"

+## Inspiring?

+If you're "getting inspriation" from the repository, please don't just copy and paste stuff word for word